NickCarneiro/DemoEngine/readme.md

 * Put the file in js/
 * Add the file name (before the ".js") to the scripts array in beginning of loader.js.
 * Select your script from the dropdown and hit run.

+# Note of Humility
+This is not a real demo engine that will help you create super efficient minified code for your competitive european demoparty.
+It's strictly for fun.
+The artnight folder has become a dumping ground for my experiments.
+Check em out.